 Home sale contingencies come with their own set of rules and challenges.
 Since anything in a real estate sales contract is legally binding, don't do it alone.
 Find an experienced agent to help you navigate the complicated contracts, paperwork, and negotiations involved in the home selling or buying process, especially when dealing with a contingency clause.

 If you work with a Clever Partner Agent as a seller, you could pay less in commissions.
-Partner Agents offer the same full service as other agents but have agreed to work for a flat fee of $3,000, or 1% if your home sells for more than $350,000.
+Partner Agents offer the same full service as other agents but have agreed to work for 1.5%.

 As a buyer in a qualifying state, you may be eligible Clever Cash Back.